cabforum/smime/SBR.md

 3. **Validation of eID**

-If authentication using an eID is used as evidence, the CA or RA SHALL confirm that the eID scheme is suitable (i.e., that the eID is accessible via a "notified" eIDAS-Node), and that the individual eID is valid (i.e., not expired, suspended, or revoked).
+If authentication using an eID is used to provide evidence, the CA or RA SHALL confirm that the eID scheme is suitable (i.e., that the eID is accessible via a "notified" eIDAS-Node), and that the individual eID is valid (i.e., not expired, suspended, or revoked).

 The authentication using the eID SHALL be created as part of the identity validation process, and evidence of the validation with the eID's Identity Provider (IdP) SHALL be retained by the CA or RA.

 4.	**Validation of digital signature with certificate**

-If a digital signature with Certificate is used as evidence, the signature SHALL be created as part of the identity validation process.
+If a digital signature with Certificate is used to provide evidence, the signature SHALL be created as part of the identity validation process.

 The CA or RA SHALL validate the digital signature and SHALL only use the signing Certificate as evidence for identity attributes if the signature is valid.

 If required identity attributes to be collected are not present in the Certificate, the CA or RA SHALL collect these attributes from other sources and validate them accordingly.

-5.	**Validation of an Attestation**

-If an Attestation is used as evidence for the validation of Individual identity attributes, then the reliability of the Attestation SHALL be verified according to [Section 3.2.8](#328-reliability-of-verification-sources).

-6. **Validation using an Enterprise RA record**
+5.	**Validation using an Enterprise RA record**

 An Enterprise RA issuing a Sponsor-validated Certificate SHALL validate all identity attributes of an Individual to be included in the Certificate.
 The Enterprise RA MAY rely upon existing internal records to validate Individual identity.

+6.  **Validation of affiliation from a company attestation**

+The reliability of the Attestation SHALL be verified according to [Section 3.2.8](#328-reliability-of-verification-sources).

+7.  **Validation of a general attestation**

+The reliability of the Attestation SHALL be verified according to [Section 3.2.8](#328-reliability-of-verification-sources).

+8.  **Validation of a supplementary evidence**

+No stipulation.

+9. **Validation of an mDL**

+If an mDL is used to provide evidence, the CA or RA SHALL:

+* Authenticate to the mDL holder's device and request data in conformance with ISO/IEC 18013-5 and ISO/IEC 18013-7;
+* Verify the authenticity and integrity of the mDL data through validation of the Mobile Security Object (MSO) and its signature chain;
+* Validate the Document Signer Certificate chain against the issuing jurisdiction's published trust infrastructure; and
+* Verify that the mDL is current and has not been revoked or expired.

+The mDL authentication SHALL be performed in real-time as part of the identity validation process, and SHALL NOT rely on previously captured mDL data.

 ### 3.2.5 Non-verified subscriber information